New & Used Nissan Sentra: In Depth

 GET A FREE PRICE QUOTE

-The Nissan Sentra is a compact sedan that mainly competes with the Honda Civic and the Toyota Corolla.
+The Nissan Sentra is a compact sedan that mainly competes with the Toyota Corolla and the Honda Civic.
 Even though the Sentra has been around for over 30 years, each generation has developed in safety, size, and options.
-Its segment has also increased, which has created new competitors like the Ford Focus, Dodge Dart, Chevrolet Cruze, and the Hyundai Elantra.
+Its segment has also increased, which has created new competitors like the Ford Focus, Chevrolet Cruze, Dodge Dart, and the Hyundai Elantra.

 The latest Sentra incorporates a full redesign for 2013.
 A totally new body structure let designers remove up to 150 pounds of curb weight, which in turn can be powered by a smaller 130-hp, 1.8-liter four-cylinder engine paired with a new generation of Nissan's characteristic continuously-variable transmission (CVT) through most of the lineup.
 The new 2013 Sentra is rated at up to 40 mpg on the highway when the optional FE+ package is fitted.
 It's built in both Mississippi and Mexico.